 Winnie the Pooh is the first book that we have read as part of the 2015 Classics Challenge.

 I also read The Milly Molly Mandy Storybook.
 I love the stories of Milly Molly Mandy’s idyllic life in a thatched cottage with her extended family.
 It brings back memories of the days when shops shut for lunch, children spent hours outdoors and many people didn’t have a phone or a television.
-I read a couple of stories to my daughter but she didn’t want to read further, I think that my enjoyment came from my memories of reading the stories as a child, she wasn’t so enthralled by Mlly Molly Mandy’s adventures.
+I read a couple of stories to my daughter but she didn’t want to read further.
+I think that my enjoyment came from my childhood memories, she wasn’t so enthralled by Milly Molly Mandy’s adventures.

 Do you have a favourite childhood classic storybook?
 We would love to hear about it in the comments.